BOARD OF DIRECTORS

 Franklin leads ENB’s English Works Campaign to promote public and private investment in opportunities for immigrant workers, businesses and the Commonwealth.
 He works with ENB grantees and other immigrant-serving community organizations, advocacy groups, unions, businesses, and trade associations and others to plan and implement the field organizing strategy and timeline for the Campaign.
 Prior to joining ENB, Franklin was the Student Counselor at the Adult Learning Program of Jamaica Plain Community Centers, and a researcher and social educator at a cultural center in Santo Domingo, and holds a Masters degree in Qualitative Research in Education for Social Change from the Autonomous University of Santo Domingo.

-Martha is a first-generation American who applies her 20 years’ experience in Marketing and Communications and 15 years in non-profit Development to the inspiring mission of English for New Bostonians.
-She has held management positions at the Boston Symphony Orchestra, Waring School, and, most recently, as an Encore Fellow through ESCNE at Boston Partners in Education and Interise.
-She has taught business writing as adjunct faculty in the English departments of Northeastern University and UMass Lowell, and Business English at ELC-English Language Center in Boston.
-Her governance work includes serving on the boards of Salem Sound Coastwatch, Beverly Cove Improvement Association, Waring School, and Women in Development.
-She holds a BA in English from Vassar College.
+Martha is a first-generation American who applies 20 years in Marketing and 15 years in Development to the pragmatic, yet inspiring, mission of English for New Bostonians.
+She has held nonprofit management positions at the Boston Symphony Orchestra, Waring School, Boston Partners in Education, and INTERISE.
+She has served on the boards of nonprofit organizations including Women in Development, Salem Sound Coastwatch, Beverly Cove Improvement Association, and Waring School.
+A lifetime lover of language, she has taught business writing as adjunct faculty at both Northeastern University and UMass Lowell, and Business English to foreign students at ELC-English Language Center in Boston.
+She holds a BA in English from Vassar College and holds TEFL (Teaching English as a Foreign Language) certification.

 Training and Technical Assistance Coordinator